johndeweyzxc/Wi-Fi-Penetration-Android/README.md

 # AWPS (Automatic Wi-Fi Penetration System) Command Launch Module

-AWPS is a powerful software crafted for effortlessly penetrating WiFi-enabled devices secured with WPA2.
+AWPS is a penetration software for effortlessly penetrating WiFi-enabled devices secured with WPA2.
+AWPS provides a way for user to attack nearby access point using an android device automatically or manually.
 It harnesses the robust capabilities of the ESP32 microcontroller to execute a vital operation in Wi-Fi network penetration.
-By capturing key data elements like the PMKID and MIC, AWPS allows users to conduct offline brute force attacks.
+By capturing key data elements like the PMKID and MIC, AWPS allows users to conduct offline brute force attacks using hashcat to derive the PSK or the password of the target Wi-Fi device.

 The Command Launch Module which is an android application act as the brain of the operations, directing the Launcher Module by generating instruction codes, selecting targets, securely storing hashes in a local database, receing GPS coordinates and the transmission of data to a server.
 The AWPS Launcher Module is an ESP32 which receives command from the Command Launch Module via serial communication, it executes the attack based on the instruction code provided by the Command Launch Module.

-For a deeper dive into the Launcher Module's capabilities and further insights, explore the repository here [INSERT REPO LINK].
+For a deeper dive into the Launcher Module's capabilities and further insights, explore the repository [here](https://github.com/johndeweyzxc/AWPS-Launcher-Module).

 ## Features
 - **Local Database** Temporary local database for PMKID or MIC and EAPOL data intercepted by the Launcher Module.
 - **Location Aware** Uses GPS functionality to precisely record the location of data interception.
 - **Hash Transmission** Enables the seamless transfer of captured PMKID, MIC, and EAPOL data to a local REST API server.
+Visit this [repository](https://github.com/johndeweyzxc/AWPS-Bridge) for more information
 - **Automatic Attack Mode** Automates the penetration of nearby access points while preventing re-attacks on previously targeted access points.
 All intercepted and relevant data is stored in a local database for comprehensive record-keeping.
 - **Manual Attack Mode** Manual method for penetrating nearby access points.
 All intercepted and pertinent data is systematically stored in a local database, fostering comprehensive record-keeping.